 Safety Should Be the First Consideration

 If a person wants to make a home safer for a senior loved one, they must implement certain additions that will prevent injuries and accidents.
-Many seniors search for Senior Independent Living Near Me because they want to live independently while remaining safe.
+Many seniors search for senior independent living near them because they want to live independently while remaining safe.
 When in doubt, it never hurts to consult with a professional designer to get help on transforming a home for seniors.

 5 Ideas for Making Home Design Changes That are Senior-Friendly